ICAEW.com works better with JavaScript enabled.

 Sale of the practice during period of incapacity

-If, while you are conducting the practice of the sole principal, the sole principal’s next of kin agree to sell the practice to another party, you should take all reasonable steps to facilitate the transfer in accordance with its terms.
+If, while you are conducting the practice of the sole principal, the sole principal’s next of kin agree/want to sell the practice to another party, you should take all reasonable steps to facilitate the transfer in accordance with its terms.

 If the sole principal is incapacitated in such a way that consent to such is unlikely ever to be obtained and the incapacity seems likely to continue, you should seek independent legal advice.